 Demand for gold has increased by 28% this year, mainly driven by the shift to safer assets amid rising inflation, according to a new report from the World Gold Council.
 A significant part of this demand has come from central banks in recent months.
 Globally, banks have strong geopolitical and diversification reasons for converting their reserves into gold.
 Strong demand brought total gold so far this year to pre-COVID levels and rose 18 percent annually, according to the WGC.

+For those looking to invest in gold, a Free Gold IRA guide can provide helpful information on how to get started.
 The increase in physical demand comes when the investment market, driven by the outflows of global ETFs backed by gold, fell by 47%, 227 tons, to 124 tons.
 Demand for jewelry in the Middle East benefited from falling gold prices during the quarter, while rising oil revenues and rising tourism also boosted demand in some markets.

 Gold investmentdeclined 47 percent year-on-year, as ETF investors responded to higher interest rates and the strength of the US dollar, with outflows of 227 tons, according to the WGC.
 Therefore, they don't offer the same protections against market and fiat currency volatility as physical gold.